-#UMNMCH student, Munira Salad (MPH 2024, she/her), describes how her passion for community health and engagement introduced her to community-based participatory research (CBPR) approaches and deepened her interest in programs focused on underserved communities.
+#UMNMCH student, Munira Salad (MPH 2024), describes how her passion for community health and engagement introduced her to community-based participatory research (CBPR) approaches and deepened her interest in programs focused on underserved communities.
 In this Student Spotlight, Munira describes her deployment with the 40-Day Project, which aims to improve postpartum mental well-being in the Somali-Minnesotan community.
 As a part of her deployment, Munira led focus groups that informed the development and implementation of the curriculum and programming, which was positively received by the families involved, and she hopes to continue with similar work as a public health professional.

 40-Day Project Deployment

 The 40-Day Project is a collaborative partnership involving the UMN Extension, the Minnesota Association for Children’s Mental Health (MACMH), and the Center for Leadership Education in Maternal and Child Public Health.
 This initiative focuses on addressing crucial aspects of maternal health within the Somali-Minnesotan community by promoting mental well-being and self-care during the prenatal and postpartum period.
-Recognizing a gap in postpartum care in the U.S., the project draws insights from Somali cultural practices, particularly the tradition of aftartan-bax, or the 40-day postpartum period of care and support.
-Traditionally in Somalia, new moms receive special care, attention, and foods to promote healing and wellness during this period.
-Unfortunately, these supports may be absent in the U.S., creating a gap that the 40-Day Project aims to fill by fostering a holistic and supportive environment through resource sharing and creating spaces where parents can gather to connect with each other and learn to navigate parenthood.
+Recognizing a gap in postpartum care in the U.S., the project draws insights from Somali practices, particularly the tradition of aftartan-bax, or the 40-day postpartum period of care and support.
+In Somalia, new moms traditionally receive special care, attention, and foods to promote healing and wellness during this period.
+These supports may be absent in the U.S., creating a gap that the 40-Day Project aims to fill by fostering a holistic and supportive environment through resource sharing and creating spaces where parents can gather to connect with each other and learn to navigate parenthood.

 My Contributions and Accomplishments